 Best Time To Visit Nako

 Spring to autumn months of the year is the best time to visit Nako.
 The scenic beauty of village is at its peak with the spring blooms and the weather is neither too cold not too hot during this period.
 It is, however, advised to carry light jackets as the weather in mountains, in general, is cold.
-Nako experiences heavy snowfalls and the most villagers migrate to lower altitudes during winters.
+Nako experiences heavy snowfalls and most villagers migrate to lower altitudes during winters.
 The roads are often closed for days after the snowfall, therefore, traveling to Nako in winter is best avoided.

 PC: Sumita Roy Dutta